 Tas Ag Co produces regenerative Wagyu cross beef that’s good for you and our planet.

 We grow Tassie beef that’s ‘beyond sustainable’ using non-conventional, holistic farming practices.
-We work with Mother Nature to remove carbon dioxide from the atmosphere, and store it back in the ground where it belongs.
+We work with Mother Nature to repair landscapes, restore environmental health and create a nutritious and sustainable food product for the modern day, environmentally conscious consumer.

-We’re on a mission to help reverse climate change through regenerative farming, and our cattle are key to this process.
+We’re on a mission to improve the health of our soils, our plants, our animals, and our food through regenerative farming, and our cattle are key to this process.

 Click below to read more about our practices!beyond sustainable

-Restoring native ecosystems and rebuilding soil health through data-backed management practices and carbon farming are the epicentre of Tas Ag Co.
-We’re repairing landscapes, restoring environmental health and creating a nutritious and sustainable food product for the modern day, conscious consumer.
+Restoring native ecosystems and rebuilding soil health through data-backed management practices are the epicentre of Tas Ag Co.

 Below are just some of the unique ways we farm which enable us to capture and store carbon dioxide.